Red chillies, road & water – the three just connect my recent experience on a rural visit.

 Road connectivity, is primarily what the village folk need so that their children can get good schooling.
 Families have shifted base to other villages or town with better education prospects.
 In this case, it resulted in the local primary school getting closed last year.

-Water woes – families get jars of bottle from the filtration plant in the neighbouring village for consumption.
+Water woes – families fetch 20litre water bottles from a filtration plant in the neighbouring village for consumption.
 The agricultural fields need a much larger input and therefore farmers have to be content with low yields and lessers crops each year.

 So what did I return with – a feeling of being connected to a village & its people, a preliminary understanding of their needs that we’ll try to work for, and a small bag of red chillies – freshly dried.